 Wrapping directions: Prepare a small bowl of warm water.
 This will be your wrapping “glue.”

 To avoid running out of either filling or wrappers, I start by splitting my wrapper into quarters and also roughly segmenting the filling into the same.
-Keep the pile of unused wrappers covered, so they don't dry out.
+Be sure to keep the pile of unused wrappers covered, so they don’t dry out.

 3. Pinch the top and bottom centers together

 4. Pinch together the lower right corner with your thumb and index finger.

 5. Keeping your hand and thumb in place, use your index finger to fold down the bubble of skin between the two pinches made in steps 3 and 4.

 7 – 8.
 Repeat the same process on the other side